ruplet/oracles/docs/transducers-and-fnp.md

----
-title:
-- Oracle-oriented programming
-author:
-- Paweł Balawender
-theme:
-- Warsaw
-date:
-- March 18, 2024

----
-# What's it about?
-- One year ago, I was tasked with implementing an interpreter for a programming language
-- I could define the programming language by myself
-- But what features does it make sense to add to a programming language?
-- What primitives, inexpressible in the language itself, should it contain?
-- What should be the type system of it?
-Or should it be untyped?

-# Strong case: minimization; simple programs are simple {.allowframebreaks}
-- for programs simple enough, such as representing a DFA, a minimization is possible
-- that's the ultimate case of compiler optimization - we're guaranteed that a single minimal automaton exists which computes our function {0,1}\* -> Bool
-- for the more general case of finite-state transducers, we can't always minimize
-- FST minimization sometimes possible [@18919]
-- nondeterministic FST are closed under composition: [@FSTcompositionclosed]
-- example programming language for FST: [@DBLP:conf/fsmnlp/Schmid05]
-- two-way transducers are stronger that one-way transducers (they are equivalent to mso-transductions of strings): [@filiot2013twoway]
-- but two-way automata are equal to one-way automata: [@142760]

 # About a language for FNP {.allowframebreaks}
 - NP is characterized by existential second-order logic
 - what about functional NP?